Okipa/laravel-bootstrap-components/README.md

   * The component localized model value resolution (default : `$model->{$name}[$locales]`).
   * The component localized error message bag key resolution, used for the error message extraction and for the validation class generation (default : `$name . $locale`).
   * The component error message resolution, in order to correctly display the localized attribute name (default : transform `Dummy __('validation.attributes.name.en) error message` into `Dummy __('validation.attributes.name) (EN) error message.`.
-  * The component html identifier resolution, used to generate the container class, the component class and the `aria-describedby` attribute values (default : `$type . '-' . $name . '-' . $locale`.

 ##### bsText()